acavender/humanrightsf2018/_posts/2018-08-20-about-the-course.md

 Though I’m reachable by phone at x4430, the most reliable way to reach me is by email at [acavende@saintmarys.edu](mailto:acavende@saintmarys.edu).

 I check email Monday through Friday, once in the morning and once in the afternoon.
 I make every effort to respond within one business day.
-Please note that I don’t check work email on the weekends, so I won’t see an email sent on Friday afternoon until Monday morning.
+Please note that I don’t check work email on the weekends, so I may not see an email sent late Friday afternoon until Monday morning.

 My usual office hours are 10:00-12:00 on Mondays and Wednesdays, and 11:00-12:00 on Tuesdays and Thursdays.
 These are drop-in hours; except during the advance registration period, you don’t need an appointment during these times.